 Let’s get one thing out of the way first, because this is essential: Park Guell is made up of the Monumental Zone and the Free Zone.

 If you’re asking what Park Güell is most famous for, know that everything you’ll see in the postcards is found in the Monumental Zone which requires an entrance ticket – the Free Zone is more of a backyard garden.

 You’ll see the park hemmed in by a rustic stone wall with its emblematic ceramic medallions bearing the name Park Guell.

 There are two trencadís-speckled buildings that look a lot like gingerbread houses from Hanzel and Gretel.
-They were once the Park Güell porter’s lodge complete with waiting room and telephone booth.
+They were once the Park Güell porter’s lodge complete with a waiting room and telephone booth.